opsmill/infrahub/docs/tutorials/getting-started/schema.md

 The default schema is composed of 25+ models that are either mandatory for Infrahub to function like `Account`, `StandardGroup`, `Repository` or that are very generic like `Tag`.

-You can explore the current schema by visiting the schema page at the bottom of the left menu.
+You can explore the current schema by visiting the schema page, you can find it in the left menu under the Unified Storage section.

 [!ref Explore the current schema](http://localhost:8000/api/schema)